 Using this data, it is also possible to estimate the total "livestock asset gap" in the six districts of Karamoja covered by the study, and against the livestock threshold.
-The estimate is shown in Table 3; a total of 1.04 million TLU would be needed to fill the livestock asset gap in the six districts.
+The estimate is shown in Table 1, and shows that a total of 1.04 million TLU would be needed to fill the livestock asset gap in the six districts.
 This is equivalent to 1.48 million cattle or 10.4 million goats.